MatthiasWM/macemu/README.md

 # Mac Emulation

+## For for Newton Tool Kit

+So you picked up the forked version of BasiliskII/SHeepShaver from https://github.com/MatthiasWM/macemu .
+This is a fork from the latest git repo I could find at https://github.com/emaculation/macemu .
+I made a few modifications for the macOS host platform that were needed to get BasiliskII to connect with the Newton Emulator "Einstein" at https://github.com/pguyot/Einstein .
+Just set the preferences entry "seriala" to "tcp:3679" and the serial port will behave like a TCP/IP server, listening on port 3679 for incoming connections.

+I fixed copy/paste of text which would occasionally crash on macOS.
+Also, the CapsLock key would lock forwever on the current version of SDL2.

+This code should compile out of the box on macOS Cataline in 64 bit mode.

+### Original Content

 This repository contains the [BasiliskII](BasiliskII/) and [SheepShaver](SheepShaver/) projects.
 It is an attempt to centralize the individual development efforts that have gone on in the absence of the original [cebix/macemu](https://github.com/cebix/macemu) repository owner.

 The [cxmon](https://github.com/emaculation/cxmon) project has been split from this repository.